aliannejadi/ClariQ/README.md

  In addition, we have added some new topics, questions, and answers in the training set.
  The test set is completely unseen and newly collected.
  Like Qulac, ClariQ consists of single-turn conversations (`initial_request`, followed by clarifying `question` and `answer`).
  In addition, it comes with synthetic multi-turn conversations (up to three turns).
+ClariQ features approximately 18K single-turn conversations, as well as 1.8 million multi-turn conversations.
-ClariQ features nearly As such below, we provide a short summary of the data characteristics, both for the training and test set:
+Below, we provide a short summary of the data characteristics, for the training set:

 ### ClariQ Train
 Feature  						| Value